denten-courses/LITAI/README.md

 ### Week 6

-- Polti, Georges, and Lucille Ray. [*The Thirty-Six Dramatic Situations*][601].
+- "Introduction" in Polti, Georges, and Lucille Ray. [*The Thirty-Six Dramatic Situations*][601].
 Ridgewood, NJ: Editor Company, 1916.
-- Polti, Georges. [*The Art of Inventing Characters*][602].
-Translated by Lucille Ray.
-Franklin, OH:
-  James Knapp Reeve, 1922.
+Explore several of the "situations" throughout the book.
-- Introduction and Chapter One in Propp, Vladimir. [*Morphology of the Folktale*][603].
+- "Introduction" and Chapter One in Propp, Vladimir. [*Morphology of the Folktale*][603].
   Translated by Laurence Scott.
 Austin, TX: American Folklore Society, University of Texas Press, 1968.
+- Explore [*The Art of Inventing Characters*][602] (1922) by Polti.

   [601]: https://courseworks2.columbia.edu/files/6915933/download?download_frd=1
   [602]: https://courseworks2.columbia.edu/files/6915897/download?download_frd=1